LESSON 1: How To Get Started In Monochrome Photography

 3. Play with Light

-Composition tip: Observe where the light falls and use it to emphasize your subject.
-Shadows can be just as important as the objects casting them.
+Composition Tip: Observe where the light falls and use it to emphasize your subject.
+In black and white, shadows can be just as important as the objects casting them.
+Sometimes the shadow of a person is more interesting than the person themselves.

 4. Edit, But Don’t Overdo